ESA Digital Twin Earth Components:

 Participation

-ESA Digital Twin Earth Components: Open Science Meeting 2026 is in-person only.
+ESA Digital Twin Earth Components: Open Science Meeting 2026 is hybrid.
 The meeting will begin at midday on Monday 2nd February.

 Registration